hmlongco/Factory/Sources/Factory/Factory.docc/Additional/Migration.md

 The new version is one character longer.
 Hey.
 I tried... ;)

-Like SwftUI Views, Factory structs and modifiers are lightweight and transitory.
+Like SwiftUI Views, Factory structs and modifiers are lightweight and transitory.
 In Factory 2.0 they're created when needed and then immediately discarded once their purpose has been served.

 See the <doc:Containers> page for a lot more on the subject.